 Their floppy ears can block air circulation and become a bit of a breeding ground for mites and bacteria.
 Make sure you check them regularly, dry them after swimming or rainy walks and clean as necessary.

 As they get older Springers will become less tolerant of rough handling so may not get on as well with young, boisterous children or dogs.

 Is a Springer Spaniel for me?

 If you like a good daily walk and are able to have your dog with you most of the time then you are more than likely to get along swimmingly with this active, loving breed.
 We do advocate always choosing a breed, breeder and puppy with care to ensure the best possible fit for you and your new friend.

 Scottish hero William Wallace had a Springer Spaniel named Merlin who used to assist him in battle.

-We will look to insure Springer Spaniels from five weeks of age.
+We will look to insure Springer Spaniels from four weeks of age.
 Why not visit our dog insurance page for more information?